barry-data-analytics/Data-Analysis-Portfolio/README.md

-# SQL Project - Data cleaning
+# Data Analysis Portfolio
-Side project related to SQL data cleaning for the dataset of a grocery store
+Home for different data analysis projects demonstrating the use of SQL, Python codes and Tableau/Power BI.